loudinb/20CS2023/docs/programming-assignments/assignment-1/reference-material.md

 (pa1-static-methods)=
 ## Static Methods

 Static methods are independent of the class state and do not modify class or instance attributes.
+They are typically used for utility functions that belong logically to the class but do not require access to class or instance data.
 They are typically utility functions that logically belong to the class but do not need to access or modify class/instance data.
 Static methods are defined using the `@staticmethod` decorator and do not take the class (e.g., `cls`) or instance (e.g., `self`) as the first argument.

 ```python
 class User: